violaberg/bling-it/README.md

 # **User experience (UX)**

 During the planning phase I revisited UX videos provided on the course and used 5 planes to create my design.
-Due to type of e-commerce app I was planning and natural gemstones always being exclusive items with no two being the same, there won't be an option to increment amount of gemstones in bag and I decided not to have reviews and ratings for individual gemstones bought as they would be automatically removed from shop after being sold, but give user an option to leave a review/ rating for Bling It as a business and their experience as customer, allowing to mention gemstones purchased if wished.
-It also ensures for additional safety for buyers as gemstones can be very expensive therefore not disclosing what they bought specifically might keep those with illegal intentions away.
+Due to type of e-commerce app I was planning and natural gemstones always being exclusive items with no two being the same, there won't be an option to increment amount of gemstones in a bag and I decided not to have reviews and ratings for individual gemstones bought as they would be automatically removed from shop after being sold, but instead give user an option to leave a review/ rating for Bling It as a business and their experience as customer, allowing to mention gemstones purchased if wished.
+As gemstones can be very expensive, not disclosing what each user has bought specifically ensures for additional safety.

 ## **Strategy plane**